Albert0i/RU204/tragedyM.md

 Terminal programs were intrinsically easy to be converted to new web pages.
 Legacy Web Applications, typically written in era of [ASP.NET](https://en.wikipedia.org/wiki/ASP.NET) 2.0, exclusively and extensively use [Data Control](https://learn.microsoft.com/en-us/previous-versions/aspnet/ms228214(v=vs.100)) which capture both front-end and back-end logic.
 Access to database is scattered along the way throughout ASPX pages.

 In addition, ASPX pages run on IIS which instead run on Windows only.
 Besides licensing fee, the server was not fit for horizontal scaling, making humungous web pages hosting on the same server, and thus hazardous to performance and stability.
 However, prohibiting the use of Data Control involves significant code rewrite which involves more [regression testing](https://en.wikipedia.org/wiki/Regression_testing) and longer time span.
+At last, I don't think it's possible to change even older [ASP](https://en.wikipedia.org/wiki/Active_Server_Pages) web page to call API Gateway.

 Years and years of attending various Oracle courses only had minimal help on migration.
 It's just not addressing the main point.